pancakepuppy/M919_3.3V_1MB_cachestick/README.md

 If you're experienced at hand soldering, the module is buildable this way (that's how I've built mine so far!)

 I've been testing the module design with a 5x86-P75 (133MHz) at fastest L2 and DRAM settings and it has been very stable, running a number of DOS and Win95 benchmarks and tests (such as Quake, Doom, cachechk, Winstone 96, CPUmark99, Super PI) with no issues.

+If you want to have boards made with JLCPCB, upload the "UPLOAD_THIS_ZIP.zip" file in the /plotted_JLCsettings/ directory.
+It has the gerbers and drill files with their recommended plotting settings.
+Otherwise, plot however your board house recommends!